TN 3 (07-24)

 A. Policy – overview of work incentive policies

 The Ticket to Work Program is part of a comprehensive work incentive package.
 Every SSA employee with public contact responsibilities must be prepared to offer accurate information to individuals so that they can make sound decisions about work activity.
-The work incentives other than the Ticket to Work Program are described below.
+The work incentives other than the Ticket to Work Program are described in this section.

 When conducting an interview, be alert to opportunities to encourage and inform SSA beneficiaries who are working, or who are considering working, of all employment support policies.